ataniz/bitcoin-privacy-curriculum/3-protecting_privacy.md

 ## discussion questions

-- What are [cryptographic primitives](https://en.wikipedia.org/wiki/Cryptographic_primitive), which ones bitcoin use and for what purphose
+- What are [cryptographic primitives](https://en.wikipedia.org/wiki/Cryptographic_primitive), which ones are used in bitcoin and for what purpose?

 - What are the aims of information security?